assemblymade/meta/app/views/faq_groups/basics.md

 # What parts of building can I help out with?

 Anything and everything.
 Take a look at the bounties on a particular project and see if anything is of interest for you.
-Or, just introduce yourself to the team working on a project you like.
+Be sure to say Hi in [general chat](https://assembly.com/chat/general) so that the Assembly community can welcome you, or to just introduce yourself to the team working on a project you like.
 No matter what your skills are, there’s someone on Assembly who needs them.

-Everyone is free to participate in supporting and evolving any apps built on Assembly in the ways they see fit.
+Everyone is free to participate in supporting and evolving any products built on Assembly in the ways they see fit.
 Help out as little or as much as you want.

 # Why do people work on Assembly products?